-Revolve Fund is a philanthropic initiative that uses grant funding to provide patient, interest-free capital to Black/African-American, Latinx, Native American, and other people of color (POC)-led businesses, nonprofit organizations, financial intermediaries, and venture funds.
+Revolve Fund provides patient, interest-free capital to increase capital access for Black/African-American, Latinx, Native American, and other people of color (POC)-led businesses, nonprofit organizations, financial intermediaries, and venture funds.

 Revolve offers recoverable grants to organizations using an investor-like approach to ensure that Revolve's funders maximize their funding and leverage impact.
 This includes conducting due diligence, drafting investment recommendations, and executing investment committee reviews.

 Revolve provides its recoverable grantee partners straightforward grant agreements with clear financial or impact milestones, no financial covenants, and no financial consequences if agreed upon milestones are not met.